TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "German and Original Language (German.DL) fallback - [Click to show/hide]"

-    Recognize movies that includes German audio together with the original language where the indexer does not provide the languages properly.
+    Recognize movies that includes German audio together with the original language where the indexer does provide wrong language information (e.g. German only even though the release title suggests it's dual language).

 ??? example "JSON - [Click to show/hide]"